naudo/lectures/pgsql.md

 ## Who is this for?
-This document is aimed at folks with several weeks of experience who have mostly been using sqlite or other non pg databases.
+This document is aimed at folks with several weeks of programming /database experience who have mostly been using sqlite or other non pg databases.
+I'm going to assume that you know how to (look up) the syntax for sql stuff such as creating a table and querying.
+I will point terminal commands that may be new.

 ## Installation